 Or this one.
 But you’re due at the bowling alley at 8.
 A double date — you and your sister, Jeff and some guy he works with.
 “A real pencil pusher,” Michelle says.
 “You’ll like him.”

 But there’s no cat in sight.
 Farley sits in a brownish-pink velour armchair, feet bare, toenails pale and splintered as fresh wood chips.
 He’s packing a bowl and talking to Jeff about microwaves.
-For reasons that are unclear, he holds a grey plush sofa cushion over his lap.
+For reasons that are unclear, he holds a maroon plush sofa cushion over his lap.

 “You can make fish in a microwave,” says Farley.